 Dextroamphetamine: A Tool for ADHD and Narcolepsy Management

-Dextroamphetamine’s efficacy has been demonstrated in various studies, making it a vital option in comprehensive treatment plans developed by Dr. Danish and his team at Philadelphia Integrative Psychiatry.
+Dextroamphetamine’s efficacy has been demonstrated in various studies, making it a vital option in comprehensive treatment plans developed by Dr. David Danish and our entire prescription management team at Philadelphia Integrative Psychiatry.
 By combining medication with therapy, lifestyle adjustments, and supportive measures, these plans aim to improve the quality of life for individuals with ADHD or narcolepsy.

 How Does Dextroamphetamine Work?